Training structure

 Thermodynamics: micro and macroscopic aspects

 Thermodynamics is the tool of choice for studying matter on a macroscopic scale.
-In particular, in the case of chemical reactions, it enables us to predict the direction of their evolution and their state of equilibrium.
+In particular, in the case of chemical reactions, it allows us to predict the direction of their evolution and their state of equilibrium.
 In the first years of the bachelor's degree, we focus on describing the principles of thermodynamics and their direct application to chemistry in the case of simple single-phase equilibrium reactions or reactions between homogeneous phases.
-This teaching unit will extend this knowledge in two directions.
+This teaching unit will deepen this knowledge in two directions.

 Inorganic Materials - Synthesis and Characterization Part 1